-The Nominating Committee developed and maintains a skills matrix to assist it in considering the appropriate balance of experience, skills and attributes required of a director and to be represented on the Board as a whole.
-We believe that an effective board consists of a diverse group of individuals who bring a variety of complementary skills and a range of tenures.
+We believe that an effective Board consists of a diverse group of individuals who bring a variety of complementary skills and a range of personal and business experience to their positions on the Board.
+The Nominating Committee developed and maintains a skills matrix to assist in considering the appropriate balance of experience, skills and attributes required of a director and to be represented on the Board as a whole.
 The skills matrix is consistent with the Company's long-term strategic plan and is regularly reviewed and updated by the Nominating Committee.
-The key features of the skills matrix are also discussed with members of our Nominating Advisory Committee and their feedback is considered by the Nominating Committee when it updates the skills matrix.
-The Nominating Committee uses the skills matrix in the broader context of the Board's overall composition, with a view toward constituting a board that has the best skill set and experience to oversee the Company's business and to ensure that the Board has the appropriate mix of skills needed for the broad set of challenges that it confronts.
-The Nominating Committee evaluates Board candidates against the skills matrix when determining whether to recommend candidates for initial election to the Board and when determining whether to recommend currently serving directors for reelection to the Board.
+The Nominating Committee evaluates Board candidates against the skills matrix on an annual basis to determine whether to recommend candidates for initial election to the Board and whether to recommend currently serving directors for reelection to the Board.

-The skills matrix has two sections - a list of core criteria every member of the Board should meet and a list of skills and attributes to be represented collectively on the Board.
-The following are core director criteria that should be satisfied by each director or nominee:
+The skills matrix has two sections - a list of core criteria every member of the Board should meet and a list of skills and attributes to be represented collectively by the Board.
+The core director criteria are:

-- Independence under the Company's Standards for Director Independence and New York Stock Exchange ("NYSE") listing requirements, subject to waiver by the Nominating Committee; - Service on no more than three other public company boards; except our CEO may serve on no more than one other public company board; - High integrity and ethical standards; - Standing and reputation in the individual's field; - Risk oversight ability with respect to the particular skills of the individual director; - · Understanding of and experience with complex public companies or like organizations; and - Ability to work collegially and collaboratively with other directors and management.
+- Independence under the Company's Standards for Director Independence and New York Stock Exchange ("NYSE") listing requirements, subject to waiver by the Nominating Committee; - Service on no more than three other public company boards; except our Chief Executive Officer may serve on no more than one other public company board; - High integrity and ethical standards; - · Standing and reputation in the individual's field; - Risk oversight ability with respect to the particular skills of the individual director; - Understanding of and experience with complex public companies or like organizations; and - Ability to work collegially and collaboratively with other directors and management.